Exploring The 10+ Best Beaches On Naxos Island, Greece

 PANERMOS BEACH

-They say the best beaches on Naxos are the hardest to get to and Panermos Beach fits the bill perfectly.
+They say the best beaches on Naxos are the hardest to reach — and Panermos fits the bill perfectly.

-There are only minimal amenities at Panermos; Mitatos is a delightful restaurant serving Greek/Naxian cuisine at affordable prices.
-There’s also an unpretentious beach bar offering snacks, beers and cocktails, however, we suggest bringing your own water and snacks just in case either are closed (it’s Greece, after all).
+There are only minimal amenities here; Mitatos is a lovely little restaurant serving Greek/Naxian cuisine at affordable prices.
+There’s also an unpretentious beach bar offering snacks, beers and cocktails, however, we suggest bringing your own water and snacks just in case either are closed.

-You can also join a Trehantiri (small Greek vessel) boat tour from the small jetty to the left of the beach, which visits the surrounding coves, caves, cliffs and hidden swimming holes.
+You can also join a trehantiri (small traditional boat) tour from the small jetty to the left of the beach, which visits the surrounding coves, caves, cliffs and hidden swimming holes.
 Learn more here.

-Thankfully, despite its secluded location, Panermos is accessible by car or motorbike (and boat), with ample parking available.
-The drive from Naxos Chora should take around 1.2 hours.
+Despite its far-flung feel, Panermos is accessible by car or motorbike, with ample parking available.
+The drive from Naxos Chora should take around 1.5 hours.

 THE DETAILS